 So glad you are on the journey with us today!
 I’m interested in hearing what God is doing in your life on this topic.

 Dare you to ask Him to teach you, and know I’m joining you daily in that!

 And know you’re not alone…I hope you’ll subscribe to the blog in the sidebar.
-Know we don’t give out your email to anyone for any reason.
+We don’t give out your email to anyone for any reason.
 But we’d love to have you in our community and join us on this journey.

-And if you are parenting little people, you should totally follow Leah and Debbie if you have tweens, teens, or twenty-somethings.
-Like us on Facebook so you can receive updates from Greater Impact and further information regarding our upcoming Deflating Defensiveness Retreat, June 27 – 30, 2019.
+Like us on Facebook so you can receive updates from Greater Impact and further information regarding our courses and events.
 I’m also active on Facebook.
 Come join the discussions!